 - Wrongful death

-Your attorney will use the following resources and strategies while conducting their investigation:
+Your Dallas auto accident lawyer will use the following resources and strategies while conducting their investigation:

 - Police reports

 - Expert testimony

 At The Lenahan Law Firm, we help people put their lives back together after an accident that was caused by someone else’s negligence.
 We know how to take on the big insurance companies and win.